 We know airports are a costly place to step in.
 But a basic human need like water is prime price!
 There are many airports that have set up various hydration stations, so you no longer have to feel parched or dish out premium dollars.

 An airport that cares: SFO’s Hydration Stations are located post-security in all Boarding Areas, Denver International Airport has four stations on each concourse, and recently we found many airport hydration stations in Philadelphia Airport.
-Follow our Airport Sunday Water share to get details where to find hydration stations at airports.
+Follow our Airport Sunday Water share to get details about where to find hydration stations at airports.

 6. They have airport therapy dog programs.